Suicide methods: Jumping

 Jumping is the most common method of suicide in Hong Kong, accounting for 52.1% of all reported suicide cases in 2006 and similar rates for the years before that.
 The Centre for Suicide Research and Prevention of the University of Hong Kong believes that it may be due to the abundance of easily accessible high-rise buildings in Hong Kong.
 In the United States, jumping is among the least common methods of suicide (less than 2% of all reported suicides in 2005).
-In a 75-year period to 2012, there were around 1,400 suicides at the Golden Gate Bridge.
+Between 1937 and 2012, there were around 2,000 suicides at the Golden Gate Bridge.
+Jumping deaths are often impulsive, and one study of the Golden Gate Bridge demonstrated that more than 90% of people interrupted in a suicide attempt ultimately died by natural or accidental causes, with only 6% dying in a subsequent suicide attempt.

 Many jumping deaths could be prevented through the construction of fencing or other safety equipment.
 For example, suicide by jumping into a volcanic crater is a rare method of suicide.
 Mount Mihara in Japan briefly became a notorious suicide site during the Great Depression following media reports of a suicide there.
 Copycat suicides in the ensuing years prompted the erection of a protective fence surrounding the crater.
 Similarly, in New Zealand, secure fencing at the Grafton Bridge substantially reduced the rate of suicides.
+Chest-high barriers are more effective than waist-high barriers because they require more time and effort to climb over.

 Constructing barriers is not the only option, and it can be expensive.
 Other method-specific prevention actions include making staff members visible in high-risk areas, using closed-circuit television cameras to identify people in inappropriate places or behaving abnormally (e.g., lingering in a place that people normally spend little time in), and installing awnings and soft-looking landscaping, which deters suicide attempts by making the place look ineffective.

 Another factor in reducing jumping deaths is to avoid suggesting in news articles, signs, or other communication that a high-risk place is a common, appropriate, or effective place for dying by jumping from.
 The efficacy of signage is uncertain, and may depend on whether the wording is simple and appropriate.

 Cutting and stabbing

 A fatal self-inflicted wound to the wrist is termed a deep wrist injury, and is often preceded by several tentative surface-breaking attempts known as hesitation wounds, indicating indecision or a self-harm tactic.
 For every suicide by wrist cutting, there are many more nonfatal attempts, so that the number of actual deaths using this method is very low.

 Wounds from suicide attempts involve the non-dominant hand, with damage often done to the median nerve, ulnar nerve, radial artery, palmaris longus muscle, and flexor carpi radialis muscle.
 Such injuries can severely affect the function of the hand, and the inability caused to carry out work or interests increases the risk of further attempts.

-Seppuku is a form of Japanese ritual suicide by disembowelment.
-It was originally reserved for samurai in their code of honour.
-It is not often used in the modern day because it is painful and slow.